-In this project, students will write a JavaScript program that tells a graphical story prior to this exercise, students write the code for their final project.
-Along the way, students are testing their code to identify errors in both their pseudocode algorithm and their program.
-At each milestone, students test their code to ensure that the functionality meets the expected results that were laid out in their plan.
-After completing the program, students are asked to reflect and explain how their program functions.
+In this project, students will write a Python program that tells a graphical story prior to this exercise, students write the code for their final project.
+They iterate and test their code along the way to make sure they have solved each milestone.

 Tell a Story!
-In this activity, students write a JavaScript program that tells a graphical story in at least 4 scenes.
+In this activity, students write a Python program that tells a graphical story in at least 4 scenes.
 Following the milestones and the pseudocode plan that students have laid out